 We also have had to switch up some of the more traditional elements that the previous owner put in place.
 The paint and cabinetry in the kitchen, while beautiful, was very French country, and wasn’t us at all.
 And the entire house was painted builder beige, which drove me bonkers.
 I’m on a personal mission to banish the beige from our lives!
 I want the house to feel polished, colorful, but still somewhat casual.

-A: Absolutely, I decorate with him in mind.
+I absolutely decorate with my child in mind.
 I want to have everything be kid-friendly but without sacrificing our sense of style.
 To some extent, you can’t avoid the plastic kid toys and junk, but I don’t think you have to give in to those foam square mats on the floor and letting the kid stuff overrun your lives.
 I don’t want anything in our house to be too precious that we can’t enjoy it.
 I remember as a kid, playing at the neighbor kid’s house and not being allowed to sit on her bed.
 That kind of blew my mind – and I don’t want Jude to feel that way about our house.

 Right now our big toy issue is Legos.
 They are EVERYWHERE.
 But again, I can’t get too upset about them.
 Jude loves them and it thrills my creative heart to see him come up with some really amazing designs all on his own.

-A: Oklahoma City has evolved significantly in the past ten years.
+Oklahoma City has evolved significantly in the past ten years.
 I’m in an ever-growing love affair with this town, and I can’t wait to see how it continues to develop.
 Design is starting to really matter to Oklahomans and we have a fantastic thriving community of fellow creatives.
 I’m amazed how many fellow design bloggers there are here!

 It’s inexpensive to live here and you can have a really nice house for what seems like a steal compared to other cities.
 That being said, the public schools in OKC proper aren’t all that great, so we see many people moving to the suburbs for the better schools or choosing private education.
 I don’t see us ever moving to the ‘burbs — we love city living far too much, and if it weren’t for how close and great Jude’s school is now, we’d probably move further downtown because we love how it’s developing into this thriving, exciting community.